 - Grade 11 or 12 chemistry, minimum of 70%

-- Criminal Record Check (Vulnerable Persons) with no findings of guilt.(Please keep a copy for your records.)
+- Criminal Record Check (Vulnerable Persons) with no findings of guilt

 - Two applicant reference forms from employers

-- Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR Trainer.
+- Standard First Aid and CPR Level C from a recognized First Aid/CPR Trainer.

 Note: Preference will be given to applicants who have completed university level introductory courses in English, biology or psychology.